pimutils/todoman/README.md

  * pyxdg
  * atomicwrites

-Todoman will not work with python2.
-However, keep in mind that python2 and python3 can coexist (and most distributions actually ship both).
+Todoman will not work with python 2.
+However, keep in mind that python 2 and python 3 can coexist (and most distributions actually ship both).

 Installation
 ------------